clojure/homebrew-tools/README.md

-homebrew-tools
+homebrew-tools - Homebrew Tap for Clojure
 ================

-Homebrew Tap for Clojure
+This tap contains the formula for the Clojure CLI.
+Most of the time, you should probably not be here at all and should instead follow the instructions on the [CLI Install Guide](https://clojure.org/guides/install_clojure).

-## Why this tap?
+## Why is there a Clojure-specific tap?

-Using a Clojure-specific tap (vs the homebrew core tap) allows the Clojure team to retain full control over the Clojure formula, the timing of releases, and an archive of old versions.
+The Clojure-specific tap (vs the homebrew-core tap) gives the Clojure team full control over the Clojure formula, the timing of formula releases, and an archive of old and pre-release versions.

-This tap is the source of the official Clojure brew formula.
-The Clojure formula on homebrew-core is not the official formula and is likely to be out of date.
+This tap is the source of the official Clojure brew formula (not the homebrew-core formula).
+The formulas in this tap and homebrew-central are similar but not identical.
+In particular, the homebrew-core formula depends on and attempts to update to the latest version of Java.
+Clojure itself does not require that and the formulas here simply assume you have (somehow) installed Java and put it on your path; they will not install Java for you.

-## Clojure tools version
+## Clojure CLI versions

-The Clojure tools (`clj`/`clojure`) use a versioning scheme CLOJURE_VERSION.COMMITS (like "1.10.1.507").
+The Clojure CLI (`clj` and `clojure`) use a versioning scheme CLOJURE_VERSION.COMMITS (like "1.10.1.507").
 The Clojure version is a prefix of the Clojure tools version for three reasons:

 1. It is a relative indicator of the general age of the tools release.
 2. It is the version of Clojure used by the tools themselves to compute classpaths.
-3. If you do not specify a Clojure version in your dependencies (or don't have a deps.edn file), this is the version of Clojure that will be used.
+3. If you do not specify a Clojure version in your dependencies (or don't have a deps.edn file), this is the version of Clojure that will be used when running a REPL or a program.

 Importantly though, your own deps.edn file controls the version of Clojure that your program, library, or REPL will use! **ANY version of Clojure can be used with ANY version of the Clojure tools**.

 ## Install

-There are three different installation use cases supported by this tap - stable tool releases, dev tool releases, and version archive tool releases.
+When installing the Clojure CLI, you can choose either the latest stable CLI release (normal use), or a specific versioned release.

-### Stable Tool Releases
+### Latest Stable CLI Release

-Most users should use a stable release, defined by the `clojure` formula.
-In general, the stable version will be updated every 2-3 months.
+Most users should use the current stable release, defined in the `clojure` formula.

-To install/upgrade/uninstall the stable Clojure tools from the Clojure tap:
+To install, upgrade, or uninstall the stable Clojure CLI release from this tap use the respective commands:

 ```
 brew install clojure/tools/clojure